 In 2002, the Yorkshire Juniors Delegates made a decision to end their ties with B.A.R.L.A and run the Yorkshire Junior League on their own.

-And, in the years since that decision, the dedicated Management Committee, led by President Denise Waite, Chairman John Peat, Treasurer Colin Handforth and General Secretary Charlie Bray, along with the many new and old committee members over the years, has taken the league from strength to strength.
+And, in the years since that decision, the dedicated Management Committee, led by President Denise Waite, followed by Douglas Hird BEM, Chairman John Peat, Treasurer Colin Handforth and General Secretary Charlie Bray, along with the many new and old committee members over the years, took the league from strength to strength.

 The Yorkshire Junior League has now achieved the Sport England 'Leaguemark' - an accreditation which which recognises the high-standard administration of the league.